eox-cs1/FiC_doc/docs/guide/jupyterlab.md

 ### JupyterLab workspace launcher

-The launcher provides access to various Jupyter Notebooks, tools (eg. console, VS-Code) and applications (eg. ML-Flow, TensorBoard, NotebookViewer).<br>
+The launcher provides access to various Jupyter Notebooks, tools (eg. console, VS-Code) and applications (eg. MLflow, TensorBoard, NotebookViewer).

 Furthermore access to a shared drive (Object storage) is provided providing direct access to the provided datasets as well as to Machine learning Notebooks.

 <p align="center">
     <img src="../../images/JupyterLab_workspace_launcher.png" alt="JupyterLab Workspace Notebook Launcher"/>
 </p>

-Here the users can develop and run their own code as well as share it with ohter FAIRICUBE users or make them availabe via a curated shred folder
+Here the users can develop and run their own code as well as share it with ohter FAIRiCUBE users or make them availabe via a curated shared folder.

 ### JupyterLab workspace monitoring